Explore Macon’s Cherry Blossom Festival

 Macon, Georgia is regarded as “Where Soul Lives”, having a noteworthy rock & roll history.
 But this Southern city that is steeped in history and historic sites is also the cherry blossom capital of the world.
 Yes, the world!

-At last count, over 300,000 Yoshino cherry trees bloom in the Spring to give the city’s Annual award-winning Cherry Blossom Festival a beautiful backdrop and dynamic claim to fame.
+At last count, over 300,000 Yoshino cherry trees bloom in the Spring to give Macon’s Cherry Blossom Festival, an annual award-winning event, a beautiful backdrop and dynamic claim to fame.
 In comparison, our nation’s capital has under 4,000 trees.

 The Pinkest Party on Earth

 2018’s Cherry Blossom Festival is taking place March 16th to 25th.
 For 10 days, Macon plays host to a multitude of events, some cherry blossom-related, some not, for a gathering celebrating the birth of spring.
 They call it the “Pinkest party on Earth” and rightfully so; everything is the color pink in some way, shape, or form.
 Even the center lines in the roads and water fountains are pink!

 Locals walk their dyed-pink dogs.
 Doors are decorated with bright pink wreaths.
 Men and women don pink clothing, some you would swear survived Easter in the 70’s and the Gong Show.
 Others go for the more outrageous, the better, while conservative festival-goers opt for toned down pink attire.
 Cars are custom painted with cherry blossoms and cherry blossom branches, live and synthetic, decorate every surface.
 It is great fun and a perfect reason to visit Macon for a road trip or weekend getaway during this one-of-a-kind event.

 What to Expect at Macon’s Cherry Blossom Festival